abilandz/PH8124/Lecture_5/Lecture_5.md

  ![](blackHole.jpg)

 There is also a black hole in **Linux**, and it is called ```/dev/null```.
 It happens frequently that you do not want to see the printout of some verbose command in the terminal, and you do not want to waste the disk space either by redirecting it to some file.
 Quite frequently, commands can print some warnings on the screen.
 After you have acknowledged them and concluded that those warnings are harmless, you clearly do not want to see them again and again.
-This is precisely where the special file ```/dev/null``` becomes very handy, because whatever you redirect to it, it is lost forever.
+This is precisely where the special file ```/dev/null``` becomes very handy because whatever you redirect to it, it is lost forever.

 **Example 1:** How to redirect only the successful output of a command to a file, and ignore completely the error messages (which are sometimes just the very annoying and harmless warnings)?